 Current technology uses polyurethane foam insulation with a thermal conductivity of between 22 and 35 mW/m.K.
 VIPs typically have a thermal conductivity of around 3 mW/m.K measured at the centre of a panel.
 However, the film material does influence the conductivity of the panel as a whole and 5mW/m.K would be more typical when considering the complete panel.
 Figure 12 compares the thermal conductivity of complete VIP panels to a range of conventional insulations, with data taken from multiple sources to demonstrate a typical performance range for each (Kacimi and Labranque, 2011; Porextherm GmbH, 2009; ASHRAE, 2001; VensilResil Ltd., 2003; TAASI Corporation, 2012; Manin et al., 2003; Domínguez-Muñozet al., 2009; Engineering Toolbox, 2012; Bing, 2006; Nanopore inc., 2008; Nanopore inc., 2012).

 Much of the published data (based on overlapping VIPs used to form an insulated box) shows VIPs only realising 2.5 to 3 times better insulation compared with PU (Polyurethane) rather than the expected fivefold benefit (Hammond and Micic, 2013).
-More recent research by Hammond and Micic (2013) has shown that VIPs embedded into PU foamed walls can yield 86% of the expected benefit (using manufacturers’ thermal conductivity data); the remaining 14% is equivalent to ~2 mW/m.K variation in thermal conductivity of the PU and VIP and this is within claimed manufacturing tolerances.
+Hammond and Micic (2013) have shown that VIPs embedded into PU foamed walls can yield 86% of the expected benefit (using manufacturers’ thermal conductivity data); the remaining 14% is equivalent to ~2 mW/m.K variation in thermal conductivity of the PU and VIP and this is within claimed manufacturing tolerances.

 Where research has shown VIPs to provide a 50 to 60% reduction in heat gains through the walls, the difference was usually associated with “edge effects” or “thermal bridges” (Brown, Evans, and Swain, 2007) but Kacimi and Labranque (2011) claimed that the metallisation layer on the VIPs was too thin for the thermal conductivity of the barrier film to cause any significant edge effects.